12. Using signatures¶

 12.6.
 Step 5: Drawing lines between samples in a XY plot¶

 Sometimes it can be useful to indicate a relation between different samples within a dataset.
-In this case it could be informative to add a line between samples such as in this case connect the shifting samples in time.
-Lets give this a try by defining the time series samples within this dataset.
+In this case it could be informative to add a line between samples connecting the shifting samples in time.
+Let’s give this a try by defining the time series samples within this dataset.

 Did you know box

-R2 knows a couple of mark options, that you can make use of in the advanced prescriptions:
+R2 uses a couple of markup options for points in a graph, you can enable these in the advanced prescriptions:

 - ‘dot’: places a thick border around the sample